Last Updated on 2 January 2026 by Cycloscope

 Sulawesi

-Sulawesi is another island that we didn’t have the chance to visit yet, its weird shape makes it not so easy to explore throughout.
+Sulawesi is another island that we haven’t had the chance to visit yet.
+Its weird shape makes it not so easy to explore throughout.
 Sulawesi is also home to unique cultures and art forms, like the famous Toraja Culture.

 The South of Sulawesi, near the capital of Makassar, can be very busy with traffic while heading north things get wilder and more interesting.